Subscribe to the Moving to Portland Newsletter

 Guide to the Arlington Heights Neighborhood in Portland, Oregon

-Arlington Heights is a large area (579 acres) with about 700 residents.
-The reason for the large acreage is because Washington Park (410 acres) lies within its boundaries.
-Many of the streets offer a convenient access to the ten miles of trails in the 183 acre Hoyt Arboretum.
+Arlington Heights, one of Portland’s most scenic neighborhoods, is just west of city center, giving residents easy access to the spectacular Portland International Rose Test Gardens and all of the Washington Park attractions.
+Many of the streets offer access to the ten miles of trails in the 183-acre Hoyt Arboretum.
 Walk to the Japanese Gardens as well as to the Oregon Zoo.
 Arlington Heights residents can walk to work (all downhill) and take the bus home.
 Some even ride their bike to work.
-If you're up for it, you can hike down to one of the many restaurants on Northwest 21st and 23rd Avenue and enjoy an evening meal.
+If you’re up for it, you can hike down to one of the many restaurants on Northwest 21st and 23rd Avenues and enjoy an evening meal.
 You just have to remember the uphill walk home.

 History of Arlington Heights: A Neighborhood in the Park